‘Town Hall’ allows students opportunity to ask USG questions

 Prior to the town hall’s commencement, audience members were instructed on how to fill out and submit question cards that were distributed before and during the event.

 The live student questions were anonymously taken after the online submitted questions and were read randomly to the table of USG members.
 Dzhanova filtered the submitted questions to make sure that they were appropriate and relevant to the scope of USG’s knowledge and responsibilities.
-It was then that Dzhanova split the questions into two categories: general questions regarding Baruch student life and questions related
+It was then that Dzhanova split the questions into two categories: general questions regarding Baruch student life and questions related specifically to USG.

 In what appeared to be a reflection of last year’s town hall, one of the first questions asked during the event concerned USG’s availability, as the asker was unaware of the location USG’s offices and how to get involved with their student leadership.